allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ([issue-9477](https://github.com/golang/go/issues/9477)).
 This optimization states that if you use a map without pointers in keys and values, then GC will omit it.
 It is a way to stay on heap and to omit GC for entries in the map.
 Although it is not the final solution because basically everything in Go is built on pointers: structs, slices, even fixed arrays.
-Only primitives like int, bool don’t touch pointers.
+Only primitives like int, bool do not touch pointers.
 So what could we do with `map[int]int`?
 Since we already generated hashed key in order to pick up proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
 But what about values of type int?
 What information could we keep as int?
 We could keep offset of entries.
 Another question is where those entries could be kept in order to omit GC again?